lutris/gens/README.txt

 1. What is Gens/GS?

-Gens v2.15.5/GS-r6+ is David Korth's fork of Gens, initially based on Gens for Linux v2.15.5.
+Gens/GS r7_pre1+ is David Korth's fork of Gens, initially based on Gens for Linux v2.15.5.
 The number after the "r" indicates the Gens/GS release.
 Releases are usually made after a significant new feature has been added, with minor releases if a major bug is found.